The Sweet Scottish Fold

 They require minimal care to maintain health and vigor.
 They are a treasure to own and will provide the family with lots of love and entertainment for many years.

 Many thanks to Robbie Walker of Glencairn Cattery in Australia for both the description of a Scottish Fold

 Cute Scottish Fold Swag

 What to buy the Scottish Fold lover who has everything?
-If the amazing cat bubble backpack in not up their alley and the catangeroo style cat hugging hoodie is out of the question, here are some breed specific gift ideas that might do the trick.
+If the amazing cat bubble backpack is not up their alley and they are not big on cat jewelry, here are some breed specific gift ideas that might do the trick.